-Chartiers Custom Pet Cremation Sponsors Pet First Aid and Dog Aggression Classes
+Chartiers Custom Pet Cremation Sponsors Free Classes

-Since June 2011, Chartiers Custom Pet Cremation has sponsored pet first aid introductory and certification classes in Bridgeville and surrounding communities in the south and west of Pittsburgh.
+Since June 2011, Chartiers Custom Pet Cremation has sponsored pet first aid introductory and certification classes and dog aggression classes in Bridgeville and surrounding communities in the south and west of Pittsburgh.
 Although there is usually a charge for attending these classes, Chartiers Custom Pet Cremation is offering these sessions free of charge in an attempt to offer families the skills they can use to help save the life of their dear pet.

 Even though the classes are free, because of limited seating and preparation of any materials from the instructors you need to RSVP for each class by calling Deb at 412-220-7800.